ppy/osu-wiki/wiki/Community/Projects/en.md

 This article lists the many projects, tools, and/or services made for osu! by the [developers](wiki/People/Developers) and the community.

-While official projects are for the most part run by the [osu! team](wiki/People/osu!_team), community projects are done by members of the community.
+While official projects are for the most part run by the [osu! team](wiki/People/osu!_team), community projects are managed by members of the community.
 As such, they are not endorsed by osu!, nor do they have any official support.
 For news and discussions on all the current and upcoming projects, please visit the [Development forum](http://osu.ppy.sh/community/forums/2).

 ## Official